All sources have been thoroughly verified for credibility. Furthermore, an industry specialist has reviewed and approved the final article.

 Before buying a property, see how well the country's economy is doing.

-The pace will even accelerate since Slovakia's economy is expected to increase by 11.1% during the next 5 years, resulting in an average GDP growth rate of 2.2%.
+Besides that, the economy will keep growing since Slovakia's economy is expected to increase by 11.6% during the next 5 years, resulting in an average GDP growth rate of 2.3%.

 The GDP forecast is not enough to fully capture the local sentiment, as it relies solely on external projections and may overlook important factors.
 Thankfully, in Slovakia there is an established metric that is routinely disclosed.
 This doesn't apply to every country, so we're in luck.